-3.4.
-Modified Gauss-Newton methods
+3.5.
+Modified Gauss-Newton methods for nonlinear least squares and nonlinear equations

 Modified Gauss-Newton methods are specified by the statement \$CLASS='GN'.
 These methods are special optimization methods for either nonlinear least squares (\$MODEL='AQ') or nonlinear least powers (\$MODEL='AP') problems.
-Modified Gauss-Newton methods are based on the fact that the first term in the Hessian matrix expression, so-called normal equation matrix, depending on the first derivatives of the approximating functions only, is a good approximation of the whole Hessian matrix.
-The second term in the Hessian matrix expression can be approximated using the variable metric updates.
+Modified Gauss-Newton methods are based on the fact that the first term in the Hessian matrix expression, the so-called normal equation matrix, depending on the first derivatives of the approximating functions only, is a good approximation of the whole Hessian matrix.
+The second term in the Hessian matrix expression can be approximated by using the variable metric updates.